Tau helps Al Ahly record second successive win ahead of Cairo Derby clash against Zamalek

 South Africa international Percy Tau helped Al Ahly record their second successive win in the Egyptian Premier League on Sunday night.

-The Red Devils secured a narrow 1-0 victory over the National Bank of Egypt FC in an encounter that was played at WE Ahly Stadium in Cairo, Egypt.
+The Red Devils secured a narrow 1-0 victory over the National Bank of Egypt FC in an encounter that was played at WE Al-Ahly Stadium in Cairo, Egypt.

 Nicknamed Lion of Judah, Tau kept his place in the starting line-up after marking his official debut for Al Ahly with a brace against Ismaily on October 27.